DalinEM-lab/tt_um_DalinEM_diff_amp/docs/info.md

 ## How it works

-The device will amplify the difference of inputs
+The device will amplify the difference of the inputs

 ## How to test